Semiparametric adaptive estimation under informative sampling: Semiparametric efficiency bound

-Finally, the efficient scores when the sampling mechanism is non-informative, or $W$ is independent of $Y$ given $X$ is obtained as follows.
-In this case, the augmented term is also unnecessary in both Settings 1 and 2, which can be shown through straightforward calculations.

-\begin{corollary} When the sampling mechanism is non-informative in both Settings 1 and 2, the efficient score is given by \eqref{c_zero}, and the form of $D^*_{\eff}$ is the same as that in Corollary \ref{cor.2} for parameters (a) and (b); however, for (c), $D^*_{\eff} = \bar{\pi}S_\theta$. \end{corollary}

-\begin{remark} Even if either of $Y$ or $W$ are dependent on $Z$, information of $Z$ does not contribute to the estimation of $\theta$. \end{remark}
+A similar argument follows in Setting 2, when $N$ is unknown, and when the sampling mechanism is noninformative.
+Especially when either $N$ is unknown or the sampling mechanism is non-informative, $C^*_{\eff}=0$ for all the parameters.
+See Appendix \ref{Appendix_D} for detailed expressions of efficient scores.

+The mathematical formulations of $D^*_{\eff}$ and $C^*_{\eff}$ demonstrate that the expectation of the scores is always zero, regardless of the correctness of the working models.
+For example, for the parameter of an outcome model, irrespective of the specific form of $\bar{\pi}$ function, it follows that:

-\begin{remark} For the parameter (b) regression model in Setting 2, the estimator obtained by fixing $C^*_{\eff}$ and $\tilde{C}^*_\eff$ to 0 is exactly the same as that proposed in \citet{kim13} when the regression model is linear.
-Therefore, the estimator proposed by \citet{kim13} is optimal for the linear regression when $N$ is unknown, and the estimator in this study is optimal when $N$ is known. \end{remark}
+\begin{rem} For the parameter (b) regression model in Setting 2, the estimator obtained by fixing $C^*_{\eff}$ to be zero is exactly the same as that proposed in \citet{kim13} when the regression model is linear.
+Therefore, the estimator proposed by \citet{kim13} is optimal for linear regression when $N$ is unknown, and the estimator in this study can be more efficient when $N$ is known. \end{rem}